IBM/cloudera-for-cpd/README.md

 Note that you can toggle the `Header in first row` button to view the column header names.

 Click `Next` to start the loading of the data.
+If successful, there should be no error messages.

-<<TODO: Add screen shot of loading>>
+To view the data, click again on `Summary` panel, and click `Explore` > `Tables`.

-## 4. Create Db2 connection to access data on Cloud Pak for Data
+## 4. Create a JDBC connection to Db2

 After creating the data, we need to create a new connection to access it.
 Note that this task requires you to log in as `admin` on your CPD console.